johnkoht/website/content/blog/setting-budget/index.md

 All of the stories to be completed are organized in a backlog that we constantly groom on a weekly basis.
 All stories are tracked in our project management software throughout the project.
 We provide a weekly report card that tracks our progress, budget, and overall project health.

 Since budget is a constraint, we negotiate scope to keep the project within budget.
 At the end of the project, we deliver a final release in-budget and on-time.

-If you're assessing custom software and want to discuss budget, [reach out](https://www.kohactive.com/contact/) and chat with our team.
-We offer free consultations to refine your idea and create a budget and plan.